chris-mcdo/obscraper/docs/source/getting-started.rst

 :ref:`get_posts_by_urls <get-posts-by-urls>` and
-:ref:`get_posts_by_names <get-posts-by-names>` let you get multiple posts by their URLs or names.
+:ref:`get_posts_by_names <get-posts-by-names>` let you get multiple posts by their URLs / names.
-The name of a post is its URL with the same-y parts chopped off:
+The "name" of a post is its URL with the same-y parts chopped off:

 .. code-block:: python